pdjr-signalk/pdjr-skplugin-meta-injector/README.md

    values.

 2. Through __metadata__ values in the Signal K tree.
    The location of these values is defined by entries in the configuration file's __includepaths__ array.
    This allows plugins or apps in Signal K to supply meta data in a distributed, dynamic, way.

 Meta data tends to be static in nature and pervasive in application and plugins tend to be implemented so that they publish the meta data they generate or maintain at the start of their execution.
-This behaviour allows __signalk-meta__ to synchronise with dynamic providers of *metadata* by the simple expedient of waiting for a little on startup to give providers time to publish thier *metadata* to their include path before making an attempt to consume it for processing.
+This behaviour allows __pdjr-skplugin-meta-injector__ to synchronise with dynamic providers of *metadata* by the simple expedient of waiting for a little on startup to give providers time to publish their *metadata* to their include path before making an attempt to consume it for processing.
 The duration of this startup delay is set by the value of the __startdelay__ configuration property.

-The startup delay strategy has the added advantage of not requiring __signalk-meta__ to register for delta updates - it can simply read the published *metadata* from the tree and move on.
+The startup delay strategy has the added advantage of not requiring __pdjr-skplugin-meta-injector__ to register for delta updates - it can simply read the published *metadata* from the tree and move on.

-__signalk-meta__ maintains a status notification at "notifications.plugins.meta.status" which it updates when the processing of dynamic *metadata* is complete with a notification value in which the message property is assigned the value "complete".
+__pdjr-skplugin-meta-injector__ maintains a status notification at "notifications.plugins.meta.status" which it updates when the processing of dynamic *metadata* is complete with a notification value in which the message property is assigned the value "complete".
 If all of the keys in __includepaths__ returned valid *metadata* then the notification status property will be set to "normal"; any problems